-Senior lecturer, Director of Graduate Studies, Chair of Academic Council Graduate Studies Committee.
+Head of the School of Nursing and Midwifery.
 Her current and past research projects are focused on perinatal mental health of women, their infants and partners with particular interest in Social Support, Self-Efficacy and Postnatal Depression and breastfeeding.

 Dr Helen Mulcahy DN, MSc (Nursing), BSc (Nursing), HDip PHN, RPHN, RM, RGN.

 College Lecturer and Director of External Relations and Communications at the School of Nursing & Midwifery.
 Her area of research and clinical expertise relates to developmental surveillance and public health nursing.
 Her doctoral study was entitled Parents’ experiences of child growth and development concerns: An Interpretative Phenomenological Analysis.

 Dr Margaret Murphy DN, MSc, BSc, RM, RGN, IBCLC

 College Lecturer in Midwifery, BSc Year 4 Coordinator and has extensive experience in clinical maternity and intensive care.
 Her doctoral thesis qualitatively investigated the experiences of couples during pregnancy following perinatal loss, utilising an Interpretative Phenomenological Analysis methodology